Helping brands connect with their audience

 Key questions:

-• What about the artist resonates most strongly with fans?
+• What resonates most strongly with fans?

-improving participation IN A NATIONAL SPORT
+IMPROVING INCLUSIVITY IN A NATIONAL SPORT

 Sketches of typical scenarios women encounter.